jules2689/trudeau/trudeau/2020-04-18/post_news.md

-I know our country is doing the best to support all of thecanadians and then as a nurse, so we just actually doing our best to protect our patients, to protect ourselves, to protector families.
+I know our country is doing the best to support all of thecanadians and then as a nurse, so we just actually doing our best to protect our patients, to protect ourselves, to protect our families.
-But then I think the governments doing a good job at thistime.
+But then I think the government is doing a good job at thistime.
 So I think we just need to work together and we will get through this pandemic.

-Well, maria, thank you for your work because you're doing all of the hard work for all offs and we appreciate it.
+Well, maria, thank you for your work because you're doing all of the hard work for all of us and we appreciate it.
 Stay safe and healthy.
 Thank you very much.